jeffknupp/talks/wharton-web-conference-14.md

 ## Hey!
 That Describes Every Web Application!

 Yep.
-A REST API Service is just a web application and, as such, is built using the same set of tools.
+A RESTful API Service is just a web application and, as such, is built using the same set of tools.
+We'll build ours using Python, Flask, and SQLAlchemy

+Note: I was going to do it in psuedo-code but the Python version was shorter :)
-Note: All major web frameworks can be used to create a REST API service, with various degrees of difficulty.
+All major web frameworks can be used to create a REST API service, with various degrees of difficulty.
 Django has the django-rest-framework, for example.
 We're going to talk about Flask as it's as closes to pure Python as we can get.